mamazyad/ITHelpDeskSystem/README.md

 - In case a ticket has exceeded the time allowed for it to be resolved, the IT staff responsible and the **IT Help Desk system admin are  notified**.

 ## Built with
--	Visual Studio (version 15.5)
+-	Visual Studio - version 15.5
--	MVC (version 5.2.3.0)
+-	MVC - version 5.2.3.0
--	Entity Framework (version 6.1.3)
+-	Entity Framework - version 6.1.3
-- Microsoft Asp.Net Identity (version 2.2.1)
+- Microsoft Asp.Net Identity - version 2.2.1

+## Used with
+- Google Chrome - version 65.0 (recommended)
+- Internet Explorer - version 11.371